 Student Finance (England, Wales and Northern Ireland) Travel Grant

 A Travel Grant is available to eligible full time students, who have had a means-tested assessment carried out by Student Finance, and who are attending a clinical placement in the UK or studying abroad as part of their course.
-For further information please refer to the Travel Grant factsheet under Study abroad funding.
+For further information please refer to the Government Travel Grant webpage.

 Student Finance Wales Student Finance Scotland Student Finance Northern Ireland

 If you are receiving a Core Bursary in 2022/23 or have received a Core Bursary in previous years, and your financial circumstances haven’t changed, you will be entitled to the same level of bursary you received in previous years during 2023/24.

 Vice-Chancellor’s Award for International Travel